capnmav77/Core-Programming/Generic Prog/Unit-02/Notes/Variadic Class templates.md

 - Tuple - fixed size collection of heterogenous values.
 - when implementing it :
 	- use a recursive pattern with 2 overloads, one for general case and one for ending recursion .
+- look into tuple_implementation.cpp
+	- ### Pack expansion.
+	- it's like a linked list , but the terminology used: **Pack expansion.**
+	- we recurse through the values until the base template is called.
+	- 1.we need to fetch the type and value of that index .
+		- type :
+			- implement a recursive call -> template <size_t N, typename T, typename...
+Ts>
+			- therefore when N == 0 , return the type at that index .
+		- value :
+			- return type is the value at that node
+			- we recurse till N becomes 0 , then we have reached the node N
+			- we then return the value at the that node.
 -